-Melissa Gerson, LCSW, the Founder and Clinical Director of Columbus Park outpatient Center for eating disorders came to the mental health field after a having fulfilled a dramatically different career course as a professional ballet dancer.
+Melissa Gerson, LCSW, the Founder and Clinical Director of Columbus Park Outpatient Center for Eating Disorders came to the mental health field after a having fulfilled a dramatically different career course as a professional ballet dancer.
 Melissa joined the Miami City Ballet Company at the age of 18 and danced as a member of the MCB corps and later as a soloist with the company for seven years.
 While she was driven by a deep love for ballet, she was challenged by the pressure to meet the rigorous physical and aesthetic demands of a ballet career.
-These early experiences spurred an interest in the emotional needs of individuals in performance-oriented fields like dance, sports, theater and also a curiosity about mental health more generally.
+These early experiences spurred an interest in the emotional needs of individuals in performance-oriented fields like dance, sports, and theater as well as a curiosity about mental health more generally.
 Now with her professional focus landing in the treatment of eating disorders in the general population, she enjoys contributing to various arts organizations and media outlets who appreciate Melissa’s unique background and perspective.

-Q & A with our Clinical Director, Melissa Gerson, LCSW
+Pointe Magazine Q&A with Our Clinical Director, Melissa Gerson, LCSW

 Q: What are some of the dangers for young dancers who join professional companies at a very young age?